Mohammed-Moniem/Saal.ai/README.md

 3- Change file structure on the backend by:
-Firstly removing the controllers directory and having only the routers, Secondly, have less abstraction and put some more code in the router functionality itself for example sorting and pagination
+Firstly removing the controllers directory and having only the routers, Secondly, have less abstraction and put some more code in the router functionality itself for example sorting and pagination 4- Also if I had some time I